addyosmani/backbone-fundamentals/backbone-fundamentals.md

   });
 ```

-Also, think about coming up with your own <b>precaching of enhanced jQuery Mobile pages</b>.
+Also, consider doing your own pre-caching of enhanced jQuery Mobile pages.

-The API of jQuery Mobile is frequently enriched with every new release around these topic.
-We suggest you to have a look on the updated API to optimal achieve a caching strategy with dynamic scripting,
+The jQuery Mobile API is frequently enhanced with regards to this topic in each new release.
+We suggest you take a look at the latest updated API to determine an optimal caching strategy with dynamic scripting that best fits your needs.
-which fits to your needs, best.

-See further information on performance at:
+For further information on performance, see the following:

 * [jQuery Mobile Profiling Tools](https://github.com/jquery/jquery-mobile/tree/master/tools)
 * [Device specific jQuery Mobile configuations](http://backbonefu.com/2012/01/jquery-mobile-and-backbone-js-the-ugly/)